Sparkler: Fountain candles

+Press reports have stated that fountain candles are believed to have been the cause of the 2026 Crans-Montana bar fire.

+Also known as Bengal lights, Bengal candles or Bengal fountains, they are different from Bengal fire, a form of outdoor firework.

 Safety issues

 A 2009 report from the National Council on Fireworks Safety indicated that sparklers are responsible for 16 percent of legal firework-related injuries in the United States.
 The U.S. Consumer Product Safety Commission's statistics from the Fourth of July festivities in 2003 indicate that sparklers were involved in a majority (57%) of fireworks injuries sustained by children under five years of age.

 Subsequent reports from the U.S. Consumer Product Safety Commission about "Fireworks-Related Deaths, Emergency Department-Treated Injuries, and Enforcement Activities" indicate: